 - Span details: Select a span to see details, such as charts, attributes, anomalous span data, and the full span name.
 Different span types will have different charts and details available.

-For technical details about some parts of the UI, and commonly asked questions, see Additional UI details.
+For technical details about some UI components, and some commonly asked questions, see UI details.

 For more on how spans are created, see Distributed tracing explained.

 There are four types of spans:

 |Datastore||Represents a call to a datastore service.
 Datastore span events have a

 |External||Represents a call to an external service made via HTTP.
 External span events have a